 3.7.
 Conduct a Fisheries Situation Analysis (including socio-economics survey and KAP assessment).
 The situation analysis should be conducted in collaboration with KEMFSED and County fisheries department and should cover all coastal communities with a beach management unit (BMU) within the target area, as well as other selected stakeholders.
-The analysis should incorporate a focus on relevant priority fisheries in the target area.
 The analysis should be based on both review of existing available data and literature as well as additional primary data collection where needed.
 Primary data collection is expected to combine interviews with representative focus groups, ensuring representation across gender, age and fishing gear types and other stakeholders; as well as individual or household level sampling where appropriate.